flexera-public/bulk-rightlink10-enablement/README.md

     -DeploymentHref       HREF of the deployment to put the server. alternate to the name of the deployment (ex. /api/deployments/123456789)
     -ServerTemplateName   Name of the ServerTemplate to associate with this instance -ServerTemplateHref   Alternate to ServerTemplateName.
 HREF of the ServerTemplate to associate with this instance (ex. /api/server_templates/123456789)
     -ServerName           Name to call the server.
-Default is current Instance name or $DEFAULT_SERVER_NAME -Inputs               Server inputs in the form of NAME=key:value, separate multiple inputs with commas -CloudType            Cloud type the instance is in.
+Default is current Instance name or $DEFAULT_SERVER_NAME (When bulk-enabling, this would likely only be used when utilizing a CSV to identify servers)
+    -Inputs               Server inputs in the form of NAME=key:value, separate multiple inputs with commas -CloudType            Cloud type the instance is in.
 Supported values are amazon, azure, cloud_stack, google, open_stack_v2, rackspace_next_gen, soft_layer, vscale, uca
     -CloudName            The name of the cloud the instance is located